MattSainsbury-Dale/testarguments/README.md

 # testarguments

-`testargs` is an `R` package for testing and visualising the performance of a prediction algorithm with different combinations of arguments.
+`testarguments` is an `R` package for testing and visualising the performance of a prediction algorithm with different combinations of arguments.
 It is useful for optimising the predictive performance of a model when it has a several arguments to specify (e.g., the number of basis functions, different priors, link functions, etc.); this is particularly true if one suspects an *interaction* between argument levels.
-In the context of a comparative study, when one is comparing the performance of multiple prediction algorithms, `testargs` provides a simple framework for selecting arguments in a fair and systematic fashion.
+In the context of a comparative study, when one is comparing the performance of multiple prediction algorithms, `testarguments` provides a simple framework for selecting arguments in a fair and systematic fashion.

 ## Installation tips